 The Archival Photograph Collection includes rare photographs of Southwest Virginia communities, street scenes, public gatherings, construction work, businesses, and schools.

 The Museum holdings also include letters from the front lines of the Civil War, the First World War, and the Second World War.
 Records of family farms in Pulaski County, spanning generations of farmers, are also available.

-Nearly 15,000 documents are available by appointment to historians, researchers of family history, and the general public.
+Nearly 15,000 primary documents are available by appointment to historians, researchers of family history, and the general public.